 Skip to Main Content

-What are non-medicine strategies that can help my child during scans and procedures?
+Non-medicine strategies that can help during scans and procedures

-Ways to help your child get ready for scans may include:
+Ways to help your child get ready for scans or procedures may include:

 • Explain what to expect including what they will see, hear, and feel.